-- Donation drive thrus are open from 10:00 am – 1:00 pm seven days a week.
+- Donation drive thrus are open Mondays – Saturdays from 10:00 am to 4:00 pm in Bloomington and New Hope and 10:00 am to 2:00 pm in Richfield.
 Those who donate are asked to pre-sort items into clothing and housewares.
 They should be placed in boxes or bags labeled “Arc”.
-They are not currently accepting furniture.

 Bethesda Lutheran Communities, Minnetonka

 - What they do: a faith-based organization empowering people with intellectual and developmental disabilities.

 - Donations accepted: clothing, household goods, linens, small toys, holiday decor, radios.

 - Not accepted: TVs and stereos, baby cribs, exercise equipment, computers, VHS, box springs and mattresses.

 - Donation hours are from 10:00 am to 5:00 pm Mondays – Fridays and 10:00 am to 2:00 pm Saturdays.